Data Protection Act

 2 'Be processed only for specific, explicit and legitimate purposes and shall not be further processed in any manner incompatible with that purpose or those purposes'

-The main issue raised by the principle are:
+The main issues raised by the principle are:

 - all personal data which is processed by the University must be covered by our registration with the Information Commissioner.
 Most routine uses of personal data by staff will be covered by our registration.
 However, if you are processing any data (for example, maintaining a database or running a research project involving the use of personal data) and think it may involve us handling new personal data for the first time or using personal data for a new purpose, please email the Data Protection team at firstname.lastname@example.org for advice.